Configuring for first use

 - For applicable SAML 2.0 documentation, here(opens in new tab).

-We recommend automating the creation of teams alongside projects and workspaces using the Terraform Enterprise provider(opens in new tab).
+We recommend automating the creation of teams alongside projects, Stacks, and workspaces using the Terraform Enterprise provider.
 After creating the initial teams required, automate the addition of users within your strategic IdP platform.
-By adding a Team Attribute Name (default: MemberOf) attribute within your IdP, you can automatically assign users to the created groups in the SAML configuration.
+By adding a team attribute name (default: MemberOf) attribute within your IdP, you can automatically assign users to the created groups in the SAML configuration.
 You can find further details here(opens in new tab).

-Note: For user accounts used by pipelines these should be flagged in SAML using IsServiceAccount set to true.
+Note: For user accounts used by pipelines, use IsServiceAccount set to true to flag these in SAML.
 See isserviceaccount(opens in new tab).
-Teams must be created in Terraform Enterprise with the exact name of the group in the IdP.
-Do not create users in Terraform Enterprise manually - these are created automatically after the SAMNL assertion is processed login time.
+Create teams in Terraform Enterprise with the exact name of the group in the IdP.
+Do not create users manually - Terraform Enterprise creates these automatically after it processes the SAML assertion at login.

 Connect to a version control system

-We recommend connecting HCP Terraform/Terraform Enterprise to your VCS provider in order to enable simple workflows for managing modules in the private registry, managing Sentinel or OPA policy-sets, and connecting VCS-backed workspaces to VCS repositories.
+We recommend connecting HCP Terraform/Terraform Enterprise to your VCS provider to enable workflows for managing modules in the private registry, managing Sentinel or OPA policy-sets, and connecting VCS-backed Stacks and workspaces to VCS repositories.

-If your organization uses GitHub, the preferred method of VCS connection is a GitHub App, for a number of reasons: a GitHub App is not tied to a specific user, does not require a personal access token, and is safe to set up as a static VCS connection with no need to rotate tokens.
+If using GitHub, the preferred method of VCS connection is a GitHub App, for a number of reasons.
+A GitHub App is not tied to a specific user, does not require a personal access token, and is safe to set up as a static VCS connection with no need to rotate tokens.
 A GitHub App connects Terraform to GitHub, but confers no access permissions itself.
-Instead, access to repositories is governed by the following.
+Instead, the following elements govern access to repositories.

 See GitHub's documentation(opens in new tab) for more detail.

-Terraform Enterprise supports a single site-wide GitHub App, which is shared across all Terraform Enterprise organizations.
-To use it, create and configure it(opens in new tab) using a site admin account.
+Terraform Enterprise supports a single site-wide GitHub App, shared across all Terraform Enterprise organizations.
+To use it, create and configure it(opens in new tab) using a site administrator account.

 Choose the appropriate level of visibility for your GitHub App from the following list.